Artist’s studio at the New York Academy of Art, Spring 2022. Image courtesy of the New York Academy of Art.

 Short bio:

 Antoinette “Annie" Legnini (b.
 1994, The Bronx) is a painter and draftsperson working with mixed media, collage, assemblage, and installation.
 She received a B.A. from Fordham University in Visual Arts and Women’s Studies in 2016 and an M.F.A. in Painting at the New York Academy of Art in 2022.
 Legnini has participated in residencies at the BX Arts Factory, Otis College of Art and Design, and Con Artist Collective.
+She was the recipient of the 2022-2023 Chubb Fellowship at the New York Academy of Art.
 Legnini is best known for her ongoing collaborative community art project called “Bronx Faces” - a series that pairs the stories and experiences of Bronxites with a mixed media portrait.
-She has taught at the New York Academy of Art, Bronx Council on the Arts, the Hudson River Museum, Casita Maria Center for Arts & Education, and Spark NYC.
-Legnini was the recipient of the 2022-2023 Chubb Fellowship at the New York Academy of Art.
+She is currently teaching at the Fashion Institute of Technology and also taught at the New York Academy of Art, the Hudson River Museum, and Casita Maria Center for Arts & Education.

 Long bio: